C7YPT0N1C/manga-scraper/README.md

   - [Examples](#examples)
 - [**Documentation**](#documentation)
 ## Overview and Disclaimer
-nhentai-scraper is a fully-featured Python scraper for **nhentai**, with extensions to extend functionality.
+manga-scraper is a Python scraper for a range of manga / doujin sites (such as Mangadex, nhentai), with extensions to extend functionality.
 Uses **[Filebrowser](https://github.com/filebrowser/filebrowser)** for remote file access from your browser! **Please go support them!**

-The Suwayomi Extension automatically creates **[Suwayomi](https://github.com/Suwayomi/Suwayomi-Server)** a category for scraped galleries and adds them to it.
+The **[Suwayomi](https://github.com/Suwayomi/Suwayomi-Server)** Extension automatically installs Suwayomi, creates a category for scraped galleries and adds them to it.

 **DISCLAIMERS:**
 - This is for local use ONLY.
-These scripts run as root and with the exception of the installer, nhentai's API, and Suwayomi, doesn't reach out to the internet. **Use at your own risk.**
-- A lot of this code was originally written by ChatGPT because the original project was supposed to be just for me (I was lazy) and I started this at 2am on some fuckoff Friday night.
-However, now that I am releasing this to the public, I have gone over the code line by line myself and have checked it thoroughly.
-Still, use this at your own discretion.
-- I will ***NEVER*** make a version for Windows (unless someone joins in to do the development for it) so don't even bother asking lmfao
+Do NOT try to forward this over the internet. **These scripts run as root, so use at your own risk.**
+- A windows version is ***probably*** never going to happen, I'll be so honest

 ## Features
 - [Filebrowser Features](https://github.com/filebrowser/filebrowser)